s01042/SimpleWebComponent/README.md

 Make it drag and drop ready, espacially for mobile devices.
 Read [here](https://justinribeiro.com/chronicle/2020/07/14/handling-web-components-and-drag-and-drop-with-event.composedpath/) and [here](https://web.dev/drag-and-drop/)

+add a short message field (SMF) to add/edit some additional informations per entry. implement to delete entries refactore gapi load and gapi init (load and init only when needed, eg when data should be send)

 # Remarks

 For local DEV environment i installed a CORS Proxy.